robertjshiller/screenpledge/master_document.md

 ---

-## **6. Database Schema (v1.1)**
+## **6. Database Schema (v1.3)**

 The full, definitive `schema.sql` file, including all tables, enums, RLS policies, triggers, and RPCs, is maintained as a separate `schema.sql` document.
-The version described in this Master Document corresponds to version 1.1 of that file.
+The version described in this Master Document corresponds to version 1.3 of that file, which includes all necessary columns, secure RLS policies applied to the `authenticated` role, and all necessary `GRANT` statements.

 ---